Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 We had to design a business model that works fine for several different actors.
 On one side we need Fermat p2p Network nodes operators to provide their hardware and bandwidth to inter-connect end users.
 On the other side we need developers to write the code of this massive system.
 We also need entrepreneurs to run business on top of what developers build.
 And finally we need end users to find value on the Fermat APPs they use.

-We divided the challenge to pf creating incentives for everybody in the following way:
+We divided the challenge of creating incentives for everybody in the following way:

 #### Fermat Miners